listenloop/abm_api/source/index.html.md

   -d '{ "account_list": [ {"companyName": "Example", "domainName": "www.example.com"} ] }'
 ```

-This endpoint adds lits of accounts.
+This endpoint adds a list of accounts to a campaign.

 ### HTTP Request